 Though most stock market business takes place during the regular operating hours, even average investors can now trade after-hours through use various technology platforms.
 The stock market’s regular operating hours for buying and selling stocks and other securities are 9:30 a.m. to 4 p.m.
-EST. Extended hours trading can offer convenience and other potential advantages, but it has special rules, restrictions and risks.
+ET.
+Extended hours trading can offer convenience and other potential advantages, but it has special rules, restrictions and risks.
 If you want help with any type of investing, consider working with a financial advisor.

 During the regular trading day investors can buy or sell stocks on the New York Stock Exchange and other exchanges.
 They can also trade via digital markets called electronic communication networks or ECNs.

 After hours and premarket trading takes place only through ECNs.
 Those trading stocks after hours typically do so between 4 p.m. and 8 p.m.
 ET.
 Times to engage in premarket trading depend on which platform you are using, but all premarket trading ends at 9:30 a.m. when the openign bell rings.
 Individual brokerages also have different rules for extended hours trading.
 An investor interested in extended hours trading should check a broker’s policies to see what is allowed.

 For instance, Schwab allows after hours trading from 4:05 p.m. to 8 p.m.
-Eastern.
+ET.
 Wells Fargo accepts trades from 4 p.m. until 8 p.m.
-Eastern.
+ET.
 Merrill Edge offers after hours trading from 4:01 p.m. to 8 p.m.
-Eastern.
+ET.

 Meanwhile, premarket trading takes place in the morning before the market opens.
 Typically, that’s from 8 a.m. to 9:30 a.m.
 ET, though such times vary according to the platform.

 During the regular market hours, traders can make many different types of orders.
 For instance, they can specify that an order has to be completely executed or not at all.
 In extended hours trading, usually only unconditional limit orders are allowed.

 Traders can trade more types of securities during the regular market.
 For instance, TD Ameritrade’s extended hours only allow trading in a handful of exchange-traded funds (ETFs).